Pedestrian Accidents Are on the Rise in Missouri & Kansas

 Also, make sure that you ask bystanders and witnesses for their names and contact information.
 A bystander may be willing to write this information down for you while you remain still until emergency services arrive.

 You need to document your physical injuries by continuing medical treatment with your doctor.
 Follow through with the doctor’s treatment plan and document your injuries with photographs and detailed notes about your pain and challenges during recovery.

 During your recovery, keep detailed notes and evidence of all expenses, costs, and financial losses incurred because of the accident and your injuries.
 Financial losses can be reimbursed dollar-for-dollar in a personal injury claim.
 However, you need tangible proof of the financial damages to include them in the claim.
 This can help you receive the maximum settlement possible for your pedestrian injury claim.

 It is not a good idea to discuss a pedestrian accident, your injuries, and your recovery on social media, email, or other via other electronic forms.
 Defense attorneys and insurance companies may obtain the information you post online or send via electronic means.

 Also, it is usually not a good idea to provide a written or recorded statement to the insurance company without consulting with a Kansas City pedestrian accident attorney.
 Something you say online, in an email, or to an insurance adjuster could be used against you later to hurt your claim.

-Contact a Kansas City Pedestrian Accident Attorney for Help with Your Claim
+Contact Our Kansas City Pedestrian Accident Attorney

 A pedestrian accident can result in long-term impairments and disabilities.
 Survivors may endure months of painful physical therapy and other treatments before they can regain some of their normal functions.
 The negligent and careless driver who caused the injuries should be held liable for the damages and losses caused by the accident.